 Van Day Truex (American 1904-1979).
 Pineapple sculpture, circa 1960.
 Sterling and gilded silver.
 H: 9 ½” Provenance: Mario Buatta. $9,000

 Pineapples, native to South America, began trickling into Europe one by precious one in the late 16th century.
 There, the lust for them prompted kings and aristocrats to build greenhouses for their cultivation.
 Then, they were proudly displayed on dining tables — and, on rare occasion, even eaten.
-That is how they came to signify hospitality, which led to their being carved in stone on welcoming gateposts as finials, and cast in bronze as dining room ornaments, like 18th-century French pair at the Musée des Arts Decoratifs in Paris [below left].
-And around that time, at the height of the pineapple craze across the English Channel, on the grounds of Dunmore House, a garden folly was even built in the form of the fruit [below right].
+That is how they came to signify hospitality, which led to their being carved in stone as finials for welcoming gateposts, and cast in bronze as ornaments for dining rooms, like the French 18th-century pair at the Musée des Arts Decoratifs in Paris [below left].
+Around that time, at the height of the pineapple craze across the Channel, a garden folly was even built in the form of the fruit on the grounds of Dunmore House [below right].

 Previously, Truex directed the Parsons School where he told his students “mother nature is our best teacher.”
 Taking his own words to heart, he designed five sterling-silver objects for Tiffany’s.
 Four of them — a seedpod, a gourd, a pinecone, and a cabbage — were nominally boxes, but the fifth, a pineapple, was a sculpture pure and simple.
 Of them, only the pineapple was partly gilded to distinguish form – fruit and rockwork silver, fronds silver-gilt.
-Ours belonged to Mario Buatta, who, some years ago, had purchased the seedpod from us to complete his collection.
-Back then, he said the pineapple was the rarest of them all, which accounts for our not having seen one before, or another one since.
+Ours belonged to Mario Buatta, who, some years ago, had purchased the seedpod from us to complete his collection of this series of objects.
+Back then, he said, the pineapple was the rarest of them all, which accounts for our not having seen one before, or another one since.